Mike Grell: 2000s

 From 2002 to 2003, Grell worked on Iron Man.
 It was during a Grell written story from this period that Tony Stark revealed his secret identity to the world, a development met with mixed fan reaction.

 After his work on Iron Man, Grell came back to comics in 2008, providing a variant incentive cover for Action Comics #861, part four of the Superman and the Legion of Super-Heroes story.
 DC sought variant drawings for this story from artists who had worked on the Legion in the past, such as Steve Lightle, Keith Giffen, and Grell.

 Other work includes a new ongoing series of The Warlord launched to coincide with the 35th anniversary.
 Grell brought the lead character's story to an end and drew some issues.
 Grell worked for Marvel drawing some stories of X-Men Forever.
 His last collaboration with DC to date has been the Green Lantern story for the DC Retroactive series, in 2011, where he provided the art.

-Grell is rewriting the Jon Sable screenplay, working on an adaptation of Shaman's Tears, and writing two stories for ComicMix.com, a new Jon Sable story and The Pilgrim with Mark Ryan.
+As of 2008, Grell was rewriting the Jon Sable screenplay, working on an adaptation of Shaman's Tears, and writing two stories for ComicMix.com, a new Jon Sable story and The Pilgrim with Mark Ryan.
 In December 2010 he was announced as editor-in-chief of Ardden Entertainment.

 In 2012, Grell provided the cover art for the 10-page preview comic produced by DC Comics for the 2012 San Diego Comic-Con to promote the TV series Arrow.
 Grell did interior art for issues #6 and #11 of the digital comic based on the TV series.